philipNoonan/oglFusionRealsense/README.md

 Go to your vcpkg.exe installed location and open another command prompt.

 Then we install the various libraries needed for this project.
+The ARUCO portfile and CONTROL file can be found in the aruco.7z zip file in the vcpkgDeps folder.
+This should be extracted to your vcpkg/ports/ directory.

 ```
-vcpkg install glew glfw3 glm imgui eigen3 dirent realsense2 opencv
+vcpkg install glew glfw3 glm imgui eigen3 dirent realsense2 opencv aruco
 ```
 This should take 3-4 minutes.